srcML/srcML/DOCKER.md

 docker compose up
 ```

 All packages are saved to the docker volume `srcml_dist`.
-The Docker Desktop allows you to view the volume's contents and download individual packages.
+The Docker Desktop lets you view the volume's contents and download individual packages.

 There is a lot of control to only build and package for specific distributions or platforms.
 To build and package srcML on Ubuntu 24.04